 “With their passion for charity, community and education, we knew that Shane and the team at The Idea Bureau were the perfect fit for our community wellbeing website design and build.
 We wanted to create a website to bring together all of the wellbeing content that we were creating for our people into an easily accessible platform for wider audiences to be able to freely access.
 Shane was there at every step of the way to guide our team from inception through to completion.”

 In a short space of time we collaborated closely with the team to design, build, and launch a resource centre that we are all proud of.
-It has been an absolute please to see the success of this launch and the continuous new content that’s being made available.
+It has been an absolute pleasure to see the success of this launch and the continuous new content that’s being made available.